 Having any of these symptoms above may indicate one of the following common hip problems or injuries:

 - Hip dysplasia

 - Labral tear

 Taking good care of yourself means seeing a hip specialist when you suspect a problem and taking action sooner rather than later.
 In doing so, you may be able to avoid further pain or the need for surgery.
 You may also reduce the risk of having your condition worsen or developing severe problems, for instance, if the damage advances over time and you begin to lose mobility in the affected joint.
 To discuss your options, schedule an appointment with one of our hip doctors by calling (843) 353-3460 or scheduling an appointment online.

 Urgent Care Is Now Expert Care

 When you need the right care, right now for bone, joint, and muscle needs, walk into our orthopedic Urgent Care in North Myrtle Beach seven days a week to get immediate help.

 At OrthoSC, our experts apply their medical knowledge and skills to treating you and your hip issue.
 They are dedicated to providing each patient with specialized orthopedic care and are equipped with the most advanced resources, which allows your specialist to focus exclusively on diagnosing and treating your hip pain.

 Having questions or concerns about your hip issue is normal.
-Schedule an appointment with one of our experienced hip surgeons by requesting an appointment online or calling one of our convenient locations in Carolina Forest, Conway, or Murrells Inlet at (843) 353-3460.
+Schedule an appointment with one of our experienced hip surgeons by scheduling an appointment online or calling one of our convenient locations in Conway, Murrells Inlet, Myrtle Beach – Carolina Forest, Myrtle Beach – Market Common, or North Myrtle Beach at (843) 353-3460.
 We’re ready to help restore you to better health.